xbmc/repo-scripts/script.cinder/README.md

 ##Configuring the Cinder Plug-in

+###"Run Cinder from here" context menu option -

+If you right-click on a TV Show series title you will see a pop-up menu.
+One of the options is "Run Cinder from here".
+If you click on it Cinder will run from that level and deeper.
+Doing so will not alter your configuration in any way and will provide you a quick way to randomly watch a specific show or season.
+This can be done for any TV Show series either inside or outside of your configured sources.
+Basically anything in your library can be randomized without any configuration.

+For example if you were to click "Run Cinder from here" for a show title Cinder will randomly select episodes from all season folders below it for only that show.
+Suppose you drill deeper by first clicking on the show title and then right-click "Season 1" followed by "Run Cinder from here".
+In this case Cinder will randomly queue up episodes from only Season 1 of the given show.

+Some of your configured options will still apply.

+Namely, Your Queue length will be the same (if it's set to 10 you will still get 10 episodes queued up).
+Select episodes from: All videos, Watched, and Unwatched will still apply as well.
+Bootstrap playback will still apply.
+If enabled Cinder will start playback as soon as possible.

+The rest of the options including your sources and weights will be ignored because you are effectively overriding them by using the "Run Cinder from here" context menu option.

 ###Making a big Cinder Button

 I'm lazy..
 If your anything like me you want a big button called Cinder that you click on once